e965/sheetjs-npm-publisher/README.md

 # [SheetJS](https://sheetjs.com)

-> Since the authors of the original package decided to make a dumb protest that most of the community can't access their package without [vulnerabilities](https://github.com/advisories/GHSA-4r6h-8v6p-xvw6), I decided to make this project.
+> Since the authors of the original package decided to make a dumb protest that makes most of the community unable to access their package without [vulnerabilities](https://github.com/advisories/GHSA-4r6h-8v6p-xvw6), I decided to make this project.
 It automatically takes a fresh version of SheetJS from their git repository, and publishes to npm if the version is different.
 The whole process is automated and works through Github Actions.